What's the process? - Prospective User Guide

 - Creating a Proposal:

-- There are 9 tabs to complete before submission. (see above What is on the Proposal form?)
+- Complete all tabs/required fields before submission. (see above What is on the Proposal form?)

 - Proposal Submission and Beam Time Requests (BTRs):